simonguld/CellSegmentationTracker/README.md

     - CELL_DIAMETER (positive int, default = 0): Estimate of the cell diameter in the image, in physical units.
 Enter the value ‘0’ to have cellpose automatically determine the cell size estimate.
     - USE_GPU (boolean, default = False)
     - SIMPLIFY_CONTOURS (boolean, default = True): If True the 2D contours detected will be simplified.
 If False, they will follow exactly the pixel borders.
+    - FLOW_THRESHOLD (positive float, default = 0.4): The maximum allowed error of the flows for each mask.
+The default is flow_threshold=0.4.
+Increase this threshold if cellpose is not returning as many ROIs as you’d expect.
+Similarly, decrease this threshold if cellpose is returning too many ill-shaped ROIs.
+    - CELLPROB_THRESHOLD (float in [-6, 6]): The pixels greater than the cellprob_threshold are used to run dynamics and determine ROIs.
+The default is cellprob_threshold=0.0.
+Decrease this threshold if cellpose is not returning as many ROIs as you’d expect.
+Similarly, increase this threshold if cellpose is returning too ROIs particularly from dim areas.
 - **trackmate_dict: (dict, default=dict())**
   - A dictionary containing parameters for configuring the TrackMate LAPTracker.
 It has the following keys:
       - LINKING_MAX_DISTANCE (float, default = 15.0): The max distance between two consecutive spots, in pixel units, allowed for creating links.